cbmr-data/cbmr-data.github.io/esrum/source/usage/filesystem.rst

  Scratch folders
 *****************

-Every node on esrum (including the head node) has a 1.5-3 TB scratch drive available at ``/scratch``.
+Every node on Esrum (including the head node) has a 1.5-3 TB scratch drive available at ``/scratch``.
 This is intended for short-lived temporary files generated as part of jobs running on the cluster, and can provide a significant performance benefit if a job for example